Working for visual artists

 Get paid when your work is reproduced on the secondary art market.
 There is no cost to sign up and you maintain 100% ownership of your work.

-Negotiating and managing permission to use New Zealand art for commercial or promotional purposes isn't always easy.
-Our auction house licensing scheme helps you get paid when your art is reproduced in advertising and promotional materials on the secondary art market.
+Negotiating and managing the copyright of your work for commercial or promotional purposes isn’t always easy.
+Our Auction House Licensing scheme helps you get paid when your art is reproduced in advertising and promotional materials on the secondary art market.
 We take care of negotiating terms of use, sending quotes and invoices to the organisation using your work, and arrange payment to you.

-To register for this service you will first need to sign a Rights Agreement with us.
+We’ll send you our Visual Artist Rights Agreement to sign digitally.
 There is no cost to sign up, the agreement is non-exclusive, and you maintain 100% ownership of your work.
-In a nutshell, the agreement grants us permission to arrange and manage licensing on your behalf allowing you to get on with creating.
-So, what are you waiting for?
+In a nutshell, this agreement grants us permission to arrange and manage licensing on your behalf.
+We take care of the admin so you can get on with creating.

 Auction houses with current licence agreements are: Art+Object, International Art Centre and Webb's.